Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 A family of "supers," a brood of five with special powers are desperately trying to fit in with the 9-to-5 suburban lifestyle.
 Of course, in a more innocent world, Bob and Helen Parr were superheroes, Mr. Incredible and Elastigirl.
 But blasted lawsuits and public disapproval forced them and other supers to go incognito, making it even tougher for their school-age kids, the shy Violet and the aptly named Dash...
 (Disney & Pixar)

-Infinity or VHS (PG) Recommended
+Infinity or VHS or Instant Video (PG) Recommended

 Story of the early life of genius and Nobel Prize-winning physicist Richard Feynman (Matthew Broderick)